mobenjamin/replpy/README.md

 The `test.scm` file contains a few fancy lambda definitions to test the functionality.
 It also opens a turtle window and moves the turtle 100 forward.
 Load the file by typing `(load "test.scm")`.

+A second file to load was added (courtesy to Mario): `(load "dragon.scm")`.
+This opens a turtle window an paints a nice dragon (takes a few seconds).

 ## Build in
 The following functionality is currently implemented: